 Do bring rain gear

 It rains in Florida a lot.
-Having a poncho or light rain jacket (these are Disney themed!) is important.
+Having a poncho or light rain jacket is important.
 Ponchos are available in the parks, but they’re expensive!
 Bring your own and save some cash.
 Also I wouldn’t recommend an umbrella.
 They’re bulky and don’t work that well anyway.

 Do bring a bag that works for YOU